Shaguftha-naaz/h-Charity/README.md

 ## Introduction

-Welcome to the HIMANISM Charity Project!
+Welcome to the HIMANISM Charity Project!!!
 This project is dedicated to helping Mosques, Madarsas (Schools) and Orphanages, manage donations, events, and volunteers more effectively.
 Our goal is to create a seamless and user-friendly platform that allows donors to focus on their mission rather than administrative tasks.

 ## Project Goals